 Key Takeaways

-- The adverse childhood experiences test is a 10-item tool that providers use to assess exposure to childhood trauma.
+The adverse childhood experiences test is a 10-item tool that providers use to assess exposure to childhood trauma — sometimes called a childhood trauma test for adults.
 The higher the number of adverse childhood experiences, the higher the risk of developing certain problems later in life.

 Childhood trauma is any dangerous, violent, or extremely distressing event that affects a person before they turn 18.
 When discussing childhood trauma, mental health professionals will sometimes refer to the three E’s of trauma: event, experience, and effect.